Bike Lanes, Huh, Yeah: What Are They Good For?

 It's a Good Time to Be Right About Everything

-Whether you're opposed to bike lanes or you wear Lycra, now is the time to hold a strong opinion.
+Whether you're opposed to bike lanes or not, now is the time to hold a strong opinion.
 Everyone has them these days and there are countless advocates around to yell on your behalf.
 While sensibly evaluating the needs of individual traffic systems regularly to determine community need rather than rushing ahead with concessions to either side might seem reasonable, it's not very good politics.

 Unless, of course, a sizable group of political constituents wanted their leaders to study the effects of bike lanes on vehicular traffic in serious detail before shoehorning them into largely car-centric traffic systems.
 That might make for great politics.
 Likewise, opponents of car-centrism might wish to curb their enthusiasm just a bit, accepting that in a practical sense some cities are going to remain focused on automotive travel for years to come.

-Whatever approach each person decides on, let us all agree to keep our disagreements civil and confined to city council meetings and ill-advised rants on social media.
-In real life, where sticks and stones actually do break bones, let's stay respectful and safe on the roads.
+Whatever your approach is or your opinion on bike lanes, let's stay respectful and safe on the roads.
 After all, what we really want is for everyone to stay in their lane.